ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 - Point out the guy who as you walked into Best Buy talked aloud about 55", whcih is a TV size.
 Recall how you played JJ Cale's Magnolia recentlyish, and thinking they were hinting at either something that was going to be on the TV's in Best Buy's famed "Magnolia" section, OR, that they were trying to hint you're being watched at through one or both of your own 55" TV's, something you had assumed had to be at least setup on your Bedroom TV (hey you pervs) since March given the events that occured in May/June/July and the previous week -- either way you purpsoefully avoided the bait and didn't go into that section
 - Definitely talk about seeing the blu ray security cases in a box to be thrown out, how the main entrance was blocked, feeling suspicious of that being a setup or hint to me talking about working at Blockbuster and knowing how to break into those.
 Allude to _Watching the Detectives_ being a movie taht exists, possibly.
 Maybe use a _Cypher_ to do so.
 Ok, I'll stop being so awful, just call me _Codename: The Cleaner_.
 Ok I'll stop.
 - DEFINITELY mention that you felt one guy who looked like a cop and felt was following you around a bit cracked up when he saw you cover up the Netflix gift certificates with Regal Theaters' gift certificates.
 I felt pretty certain Netflix was behind things at that point and decided not to press the point or topic more for some weeks to months feeling they had to be linked to a lesser subsidiary.
 I also knew the Obamas had _some_ kind of corporate relationship, though I didn't know the details, because I didn't care.
 But it was all in my head at the Best Buy, I just was hoping they'd all run away before I started Googling again.
 The truck fire in late september made me start googling again. (nts: really stop it with the copy)
+- Dedicate a chapter at some point to introducing Neera Tanden as a character in your life at that point.
+You really didnt know much about her beyond what some media appearances and knowledge ascertained on the internet between the Obama admin era and somewhere in mid 2021 could offer.
+You had heard about combative twitter feuds, but only understood it the way you would understand anyone who was a societal leader would use twitter for social manipulation.
+Break down Twitter as a generic internet service and describe the ways someone like a Neera Tanden can use Twtiter, not just with their own personal accounts, but with associated accounts, staff, budget, and the influence -- both in real life and on the social media platform -- to coerce and get others to do your bidding to boost opinions past their true societal validity, then bring it back to NT's political interests and some available indications that the before are true given the "gang war" style of social harrassment twitter often implies.
+Could be a good chapter to end things on, either right after or before the truck fire chapter most likely, or break a section between the two.
+NT intro should be near truck fire moment as it was the peak in "racial insensitivity motivated by social status feuds and historical ignorance" which is to me "the problem with the internet" in a parenthetical nutshell
 # Potential remaining outline (in parts)

 1. Early August 2022 - late september, start with the Boss and end with the Fire.
 Make Dancing in the Dark jokes as much as possible.